rife2/tests-badge/README.md

 Web service that generates a GitHub status badge that reports the number of passed and failed tests in your project.

+It's up to you to integrate the web service API call into your test flow.